Home

 John Fritz Medal

-The John Fritz Medal has another highly prestigious nickname: The Nobel Prize of Engineering.
+The John Fritz Medal has another highly prestigious nickname: The Nobel Prize for Engineering.
 It is referred to as the Nobel Prize of Engineering because it is given by the American Association of Engineering Schools to the most influential and accomplished of engineers.
 It has been given to a variety of highly successful engineers, including Thomas Edison.
-Noyce won this Nobel prize of engineering in 1989, just a year before his death.
+Noyce won this Nobel Prize in engineering in 1989, just a year before his death.

 Robert Noyce: Published Works and Books